-For the 8-node cluster simulation, the defaults in this file are close to what we want.
+For the 8-node cluster simulation, the defaults in this file are close to what we want but require slight modification.
 Let's outline the important parameters:

 - f1.16xlarges: 1: Change this parameter.
-This tells the manager that we want to launch one f1.16xlarge when we call the launchrunfarm command. - topology: example\8config: This tells the manager to use the topology named example\8config which is defined in deploy/runtools/user\topology.py.
+This tells the manager that we want to launch one f1.16xlarge when we call the launchrunfarm command. - f1.4xlarges: 0: Change this parameter.
+This tells the manager to not launch any f1.4xlarge machines when we call the launchrunfarm command. - topology: example\8config: This tells the manager to use the topology named example\8config which is defined in deploy/runtools/user\topology.py.
 This topology simulates an 8-node cluster with one ToR switch. - link\latency: 6405: This models a network with 6405 cycles of link latency.
 Since we are modeling processors running at 3.2 Ghz, 1 cycle = 1/3.2 ns, so 6405 cycles is roughly 2 microseconds. - switching\latency: 10: This models switches with a minimum port-to-port latency of 10 cycles. - net\bandwidth: 200: This sets the bandwidth of the NICs to 200 Gbit/s.
 Currently you can set any integer value less than this without making hardware modifications. - default\hw\config: firesim\rocket\quadcore\nic\12\11c4mb\ddr3: This tells the manager to use a quad-core Rocket Chip configuration with 512 KB of L2, 4 MB of L3 (LLC) and 16 GB of DDR3, with a NIC, for each of the simulated nodes in the topology.